benedictja/CawJProject2Dep/README.md

 Based on the previous decisions, I will be breaking my plays by "tier" and creating roles for each individual task.

 Objectives
-1) Create main (site.yml) to launch total update
+1) Create main (site.yml) to launch total update - done
-2) It will be mostly a skeleton, importing each tier
+2) It will be mostly a skeleton, importing each tier -done
 3) Write "roles" for each task
 4) I will break rols down in to common and tier specific

 - I have created a motd role as a sample/test to verify roles